-Healing from codependency has a brand new opportunity with Covid 19.
+Healing from codependency offers a brand new opportunity with Covid 19.
 Codependency is all about doing for others what they can do for themselves.
 Or doing things for others so they won’t be mad at you and punish you.
 Codependency is an unhealthy relationship in which one person is tied to others and can’t escape their demands.
 Do you feel obligated to fulfill every need of someone you love?
 You’re not alone, but now’s a good time to begin breaking free.
+You can do it now that lockdown is in force again.
+Just don’t feel guilty about it.

 The pandemic has changed everything